airacommunity/AIRA-Documentation/AIRA-Form-Functions.md

 * The getElement function is designed to encapsulate an HTML element or a collection of elements within a jQuery object, allowing developers to leverage jQuery methods and utilities for enhanced manipulation and interaction.
 * It accepts a single parameter, element_name, which is a string representing the identifier or selector of the target element or elements.
 * The returned jQuery object provides a convenient interface for performing operations like DOM manipulation, event handling, and animation on the selected element(s).
-* This function bridges the gap between traditional JavaScript and jQuery, enabling developers to utilize jQuery features selectively within their applications.
+* This function bridges the gap between traditional JavaScript and jQuery, enabling developers to utilise jQuery features selectively within their applications.

 ### Usage: